 Well, at least the group’s fight with the Monkey King just got going in this chapter.
 But for the most part, this chapter was more here for exposition and to build up to the wrestling match that was to come.
 Hopefully the next chapter will focus a lot more on the actual wrestling match of the Monkey King versus our four heroes.

 Rosario + Vampire CH:004

-Rosario + Vampire is being featured as part of Weekly Shonen Jump’s “Jump Back” initiative, and this is the fourth week that this title has been part of
+Rosario + Vampire is being featured as part of Weekly Shonen Jump’s “Jump Back” initiative, and this is the fourth week that this title has been part of this initiative.

-This chapter focuses on Tsukune, Moka, and Kurumu meet for the first time as the newspaper club.
+This chapter focuses on Tsukune, Moka, and Kurumu meeting for the first time as the newspaper club.
 They meet a fourth member of the club, a guy named Ginei Morioka; he’s the editor of the school newspaper.
 Gin is a playboy and a pervert.
 When Tsukune catches Gin looking up the girls’ skirts, Gin tries to claim that it was Tsukune doing it.
 Later, Moka’s rosario says she senses something dangerous about Gin.
-Moka forgives Tsukune, but she believes has her sense of pride to think of, so she’s giving him the silent treatment.
+Moka forgives Tsukune, but she believes she has her sense of pride to think of, so she’s giving him the silent treatment.
 Gin starts asking around about Tsukune and Moka, and later pulls Tsukune aside and declares that he will make Moka his.
 Tsukune is tricked into peeping into the girls’ locker room, and Gin takes a picture.
 Gin uses the picture to blackmail Tsukune.